paul-pop/money-transfer-api/DECISIONS.md

 5. I have kept the currency as a String and not a Currency object because I would have had to write a custom JOOQ converter

-6. Although not required, I added validation for requests via JSR-303, the compromise I made here is not to return a detailed message with what error was triggered - as there's extra work to be done to convert the set of ContraintViolations into a renderer JSON
+6. Although not required, I added validation for requests via JSR-303, the compromise I made here is not to return a detailed message about the error - as there's extra work for converting the set of ContraintViolations into JSON

+7. Testing - rather than going crazy and unit testing every single bit, this API needs more integration/functional tests as there's a lot of Ratpack internal stuff going on.
+So I have used that to spin up the server and test the API.
+I have also not tested all possible validations just so I don't waste too much time.